Millennials: Economic prospects and trends

-During the first two decades of the twenty-first century, right before the COVID-19 pandemic, economic activities tended to concentrate in the large metropolitan areas, such as San Francisco, New York, London, Tokyo and Sydney.
+From 2000–2020, before the COVID pandemic, economic activities tended to concentrate in the large metropolitan areas, such as San Francisco, New York, London, Tokyo and Sydney.
 Productivity increased enormously as knowledge workers agglomerated.
-The COVID-19 pandemic led to an increase in remote work, more so in developed countries, aided by technology.
+The pandemic led to an increase in remote work, more so in developed countries, aided by technology.

 Using a variety of measures, economists have reached the conclusion that the rate of innovation and entrepreneurship has been declining across the Western world between the early 1990s and early 2010s, when it leveled off.
 In the case of the U.S., one of the most complex economies in existence, economist Nicholas Kozeniauskas explained that "the decline in entrepreneurship is concentrated among the smart" as the share of entrepreneurs with university degrees in that country more than halved between the mid-1980s and the mid-2010s.
 There are many possible reasons for this: population aging, market concentration, and zombie firms (those with low productivity but are kept alive by subsidies).
 While employment has become more stable and more suitable, modern economies are so complex they are essentially ossified, making them vulnerable to disruptions.